tomkerkhove/building-resilient-api-platform-with-apim/README.md

 # Resilient API Platforms on Azure API Management

-Guidance on how to build resilient API platforms with Azure API Management
+Guidance on how to build resilient API platforms with Azure API Management.

 ## License Information